crf8472/libarcstk/CODING.md

 - Macro names are upper case ASCII-letters and may have underscores (``[A-Z_]``)

-# Headers and Declarations
+# Headers, Declarations, Definitions

 - Header file names end with ``.hpp`` (not ``.h`` or anything else).
-- Headers do not contain definitions, except when ``inline``
+- Headers do not contain definitions, except for template (member) functions
+- Definitions of templates reside in a separate .tpp file that is included by the .hpp file
+- Avoid inline definitions in the class body

 # Formatting